automix-llm/automix/README.md

 ### Meta-verification

-- [**Step3 Meta Verify**](https://github.com/automix-llm/automix/blob/main/paper_eval.py) - Run meta-verification using different AutoMix methods on outputs produced from Step 2.
+- [**Step3 Meta Verify**](github.com/automix-llm/automix/blob/main/colabs/Step3_MetaVerify.ipynb) - Run meta-verification using different AutoMix methods on outputs produced from Step 2.
-- TODO : Clean & Presentable (File/Variable Names, Args ...)
+- You can run `python setup.py install' to use the meta-verifier system wide.
+- You can also install automix package using pip.
+[Coming Soon]
+- To replicate paper numbers, run python scripts paper_results.py

 ## Data and Outputs